erlendhv/Datadrevet-gruppe-12/README.md

 ### Repository Contents

-This repository contains the following files and folders:
+This repository contains the following Python classes and files:

-- **`graduation_dataset.csv`**: The dataset file in CSV format containing all the student enrollment and academic performance data.

-- **`data_preprocessing.py`**: A Jupyter Notebook that demonstrates Python methods for data preprocessing on the dataset.
-It includes steps for cleaning, handling missing data, encoding categorical variables, and performing feature engineering.

-- **`data_modeling.py`**: Another Jupyter Notebook that showcases various data modeling techniques using Python.
-It covers tasks such as exploratory data analysis, feature selection, and model building.
-You'll find examples of regression, classification, or any other relevant modeling techniques.
+- **.gitignore**: A file specifying which files and directories to exclude from version control.

-- **`LICENSE`**: The license information for using the dataset and code in this repository.
+- **LICENSE**: The license information for using the dataset and code in this repository.

-- **`README.md`**: This readme file, providing an overview of the dataset and instructions for using the repository.
+- **README.md**: This readme file, providing an overview of the dataset and instructions for using the repository.

+- **data_modeling.py**: A Python file that contains a class that showcases various data modeling techniques using Python.
+It contains two basic modeling techniques, Support Vector Machine (SVM), and Random Forest Classifier (RFC).
+It runs on the "graduation_dataset_preprocessed_feature_selected.csv", that has been preprocessed, and feature selected and extracted.

+- **data_preprocessing.py**: Another Python file containing a class that demonstrates Python methods for data preprocessing on the dataset.
+It one-hot encodes the target column.
+It also contains various methods for visualizing the data.
+It truns on the "graduation_dataset.csv", that we got from the source.

+- **features.py**: A Python file that performed feature selection and extraction.
+It runs on the "graduation_dataset_preprocessed.csv", that has been preprocessed.

+- **graduation_dataset.csv**: The dataset file in CSV format containing all the student enrollment and academic performance data.
+This is the dataset we got from the source.

+- **graduation_dataset_preprocessed.csv**: An additional dataset file that has undergone preprocessing.

+- **graduation_dataset_preprocessed_feature_selected.csv**: An additional dataset file that has undergone both preprocessing and feature selection.

 ### Usage

-To get started with using this dataset and the Python methods for data preprocessing and modeling, follow these steps:
+To get started with using this dataset and the Python classes for data preprocessing and modeling, follow these steps:

 1. Clone or download this repository to your local machine.

-2. Open the Python files (`data_preprocessing.py`, `features.py`, and `data_modeling.py`).
+2. Open the Python classes (data_preprocessing.py, data_modeling.py, and features.py).

-3. Follow the instructions and code within the notebooks to explore, preprocess, and model the data.
+3. Follow the instructions and code within the classes and files to explore, preprocess, and model the data.
+In data_modeling.py, you can uncomment the methods you want to run in the main method at the bottom.

-4. You can use the provided dataset (`graduation_dataset.csv`) or replace it with your own data, making sure it follows a similar structure.
+4. You can use the provided dataset (graduation_dataset.csv) or replace it with your own data, making sure it follows a similar structure.

 ### Citation